My Al Capone Museum | home

 On May 26,1925, Angelo Genna is riding in his automobile when a touring car is gaining speed on him.
 Angelo recognizes the occupants and immediately steps on the gas.

-A carload of Northsiders are on the hunt.
-Inside Moran, Drucci and Weiss are armed to the teeth.
-They begin firing as Angelo's car careens into a light pole at Hudson and Ogden.
-For good measure, the Northsiders keep firing over a dozen shots into Angelo defenseless body.
+An automobile with 4 Northside gang members are on the hunt.
+Inside Moran, Drucci, Clark and a Gusenberg are armed to the teeth.
+They begin firing as Angelo's automobile careens into a light pole at Hudson and Ogden.
+For good measure, the two Northsiders keep firing over a dozen shots into Angelo defenseless body.

 Lucille, his new bride, has time to call him sweetheart .
 He responds by shaking his head in acknowledgement.
 By the time his older brother Sam arrives, Angelo was dead.
 At 2 pm, an inquest was held at Michael Iarussi 's undertaking establishment at 761 Taylor street.